 Note: If a user has enrolled another MFA method, this method will require MFA.
 See the Multi-factor authentication section for more details.

 The SDK may be used to check whether a user has a cached session, view the current session, refresh the session, and revoke the session.
-To authenticate a session on your backend, you must use either the Stytch API or a Stytch server-side library.
+To authenticate a session on your backend, you must use either the Stytch API or a Stytch Backend SDK.

 Methods